 7 USMLE Step 1 Practice Question Mistakes to Avoid

 We all know that First Aid is the key book to use for Step 1 prep.
 What many students do not realize is how to effectively integrate First Aid study with their USMLE Step 1 practice question review.
-Anyone who has opened up First Aid to a random chapter and tried to read it recognizes the difficulty of getting through the book as a standalone resource.
+Opening First Aid to any random chapter reveals the challenge of using it as a standalone resource.
 What we’ve found from our own study experiences, and through our extensive work with students, is that linking UWorld to First Aid is an effective way to make the book content stick.
-Many students also find it helpful to have an electronic searchable copy of First Aid to expedite the process of connecting material in UWorld to First Aid.
+Students often benefit from an electronic, searchable copy of First Aid to streamline linking UWorld material to the book.

 Some of the best exam-day preparation involves simulation.
 This means doing timed, full-length, mixed, random sets.
 If 40 cardio questions are done in tutor mode, the subject is fresh in your mind and compartmentalized during that session.
 Unfortunately, the test is not like this and will require you to switch quickly from subject to subject.
 Getting used to time constraints while dealing with multiple subjects per section is an important skill to develop for test day.
 The discipline to pick an answer choice and stick to it, versus skipping the question with the intent to return to it later, is also important.
 This is impossible to simulate in tutor mode.